NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 1. If you break it, you'll need to pay replace the broken parts.
 2. Be reasonably gentle with the gimbals (joysticks).
 They are of high quality, but are not indestructible.
 3. Be careful to install the batteries in the correct orientation.
 This mostly means attaching the battery leads to the screw terminals correctly (red is '+').

+Unfortunately, you cannot keep the remote.
+However, it is pretty easy to build you own.
+Ask the professor, if you are interested.

 ### Your Flight Control Board and Test Stand